sureshmelvinsigera/Operating_Systems_Project/install-the-software/README.md

 ## Scenario

 You are a system administrator for a small school.
 You have been tasked with setting up workstations for the students.
-The school has chose to use Ubuntu Linux for their computer labs as it is open source, well-maintained, and can be properly secured.
+The school has chosen to use Ubuntu Linux for their computer labs as it is open source, well-maintained, and can be properly secured.
 The students will need to print assignments to a network printer, access the internet, use a word processor, draw graphics, and during recess, play appropriate games.

 ### Software
 The lab instructor has asked you to ensure that this software is available for the students: